CZ-NIC/knot/doc/reference.rst

 ACL section
 ===========

 Access control list rule definitions.
-The ACLs are used to match incoming connections to allow or deny requested operation (zone transfer request, DDNS update, etc.).
+An ACL rule is a description of one or more authorized operations (zone transfer request, zone change notification, and dynamic DNS update) which are allowed to be processed or denied.

 ::